 *Disclosure: Some links below are affiliate links, meaning, at no additional cost to you, I may earn a commission if you are click-through and make a purchase.
-Read my full disclosure policy here*
+Please read my full disclosure policy here*

 My first panic attack experience

 I was 13 years old, It was Queensday in the Netherlands, and we were celebrating in Amsterdam.
-If you never visited Amsterdam during Queensday (now Kingsday), imagine a city full of half-drunk people, music everywhere and you have to push your way through to get anywhere.
+If you never visited Amsterdam during Queensday (now Kingsday), imagine a city full of half-drunk people, music everywhere, and you have to push your way through to get anywhere.
 Suddenly I felt faint, and I told my dad I wanted to go home, but he said I should man up and keep going.
-My fingers became numb, my breathing became uneven, and my heart was beating out of my chest.
+My fingers became numb, my breathing became uneven, and I felt my heart racing out of my chest.
 I started to cry and begged my dad to go home, but before I could convince him, I fell to the ground cause my legs would no longer carry me.
-My entire body was tingling, my vision blurred and I knew I was going to die, or so I thought.
+My entire body was tingling, my vision blurred, and I knew I would die, or so I thought.

-It took my dad and bystanders an hour to calm me down and convince me I had a panic attack, before that day I never even heard the word panic or anxiety attack before.
+It took my dad and bystanders an hour to calm me down and convince me I had a panic attack; before that day, I never heard the word panic or anxiety attack before.
 After this experience, my body was drained of energy for days, and unfortunately, it was the start of a panic disorder.

 Panic attacks are different for everyone, but we all have one thing in common.
 Once you experienced a panic attack, you never want to experience one again, and this is where the problems began.
-After my first anxiety experience, I became so scared of a new attack that I started to avoid situations with a lot of people.
-I stopped going to parties and later I even avoided school.
+After my first anxiety experience, I became so scared of a new attack that I started to avoid situations with many people.
+I stopped going to parties, and later I even avoided school.

-I later was diagnosed with a panic disorder, which is an anxiety disorder characterized by reoccurring panic attacks.
-These attacks often happen in similar situations, but can later expand to a wide variety of situations.
+I was later diagnosed with a panic disorder, an anxiety disorder characterized by reoccurring panic attacks.
+These attacks often happen in similar situations but can later expand to a wide variety of situations.
 Symptoms include, but are not limited to;

 - Shortness of breath